 These ukulele books are great to sing the melody while strumming a simple steady beat or rhythm pattern.
 Some of the songs are too low for the Primary children to sing along with.
 I’ve added capo adjustments so you can sing in the original keys which are perfect for children’s voices.

 My daughter is playing from the Primary Violin School book and loves playing Primary songs.
-She played at her cousin’s baptism and now she is getting ready to play for her own.
-An accompaniment book is also available, but I have been making up my own accompaniments.
-Her favorite songs we will be playing as a medley are I Am Like a Star, Jesus Once Was a Little Child, I Am a Child of God, and In the Leafy Treetops!
+She played at her cousin’s baptism and she played for her own.
+An accompaniment book is also available, but I made my own accompaniment.
+Her favorite songs we will be playing as a medley are We’ll Bring the World His Truth, I Am Like a Star, Jesus Once Was a Little Child, and I Am a Child of God.
 It’s never perfect, but it’s cute!
+She has also played a musical selection in 5 wards!

 Changing a Key